DigitalGeographyLab/GREENTRAVELVR/README.md

 # GREENTRAVELVR
-Source code and documentation for the VR environment created for the GREENTRAVEL project
+Source code and documentation for the VR environment created for the GREENTRAVEL project.
+The development process of the GREENTRAVEL VR is detailed in the accompanying [technical report](https://doi.org/10.31885/2025.111301).
 # Network Module

 ## Overview and Purpose